 The main management guidelines provide for organic growth in Italy and the consolidation of the Company’s presence in Europe, with the objective of improving supply security, flexibility and the quality of service of the entire gas system.

-The most recent estimates on the evolution of natural gas demand in the Italian market foresee a situation of substantial stability with respect to the 2017 levels in the period 2017-2021, even in the presence of a gradual reduction of domestic European production that will be offset by an increasing dependence on imports.
+The most recent estimates on the evolution of natural gas demand on the Italian market predict stability compared to 2018 levels in the period 2018-2022.
+This is despite a progressive reduction of European domestic production, expected to be balanced by an increasing dependence on imports.

-Furthermore, Snam will be able to leverage its international subsidiaries to promote greater interconnection between European infrastructure systems, and to develop greater diversification and flexibility of gas flows, while at the same time maximising the profitability of its assets.
-Snam, applying a selective approach and its financial policy, will monitor new opportunities to invest in infrastructure assets, including at the European level, with a risk profile in line with that of its current business portfolio
+The company will be able to use its international subsidiaries to promote increasing interconnectivity among European infrastructure systems, and develop greater diversification and flexibility of gas flows, while at the same time maximising the profitability of its assets.
+Applying a selective approach and adhering to financial policies, Snam will monitor new opportunities to invest in both domestic and international infrastructure assets, with a risk profile in line with the one of its current business portfolio.